IanFinlayson/exploring-cs/chapter05.md

 ------------------------------------------------------------------------

 Sometimes we have more than one condition we want to check, and handle each one differently.
-We can do this using Python\'s `elif` statement.
+We can do this using Python's `elif` statement.
-This stands for \"else if\", and allows us to chain together multiple conditions.
+This stands for "else if", and allows us to chain together multiple conditions.

 For example, imagine we want to expand our clothing-recommender program